ShareChat: A Dataset of Chatbot Conversations in the Wild: Appendix

 The results reveal substantial variation across platforms, with Claude exhibiting the highest prevalence of general toxicity with a mean score of 0.0407, followed by Grok at 0.0258, Gemini at 0.0154, ChatGPT at 0.0146, and Perplexity at 0.0088.
 Table~\ref{tab:toxicity_combined} further summarizes these patterns by role, demonstrating that user contributions consistently scored higher than LLM-generated content across the toxicity dimension with 0.0252 versus 0.0168, as well as in specific categories like threat and identity attack.
 Conversely, LLM responses showed slightly higher mean scores in the obscene dimension, measuring 0.0136 versus 0.0113.

 The conversation-level results are shown in Table~\ref{tab:conversation_toxicity_comparison}.
 It was found that toxicity rates vary substantially by detection method, with 6.8\% to 9.7\% of conversations containing toxic user content and 3.0\% to 5.8\% containing toxic LLM responses when aggregated across platforms.
-This higher sensitivity of Detoxify compared to OpenAI is consistent with the patterns observed at the turn level.
+The two methods diverge by role rather than uniformly: Detoxify produces higher toxicity rates on user turns at four of five platforms, whereas OpenAI Moderation produces higher rates on LLM turns at four of five.
+This role-dependent divergence is consistent across both turn- and conversation-level results, and likely reflects the two classifiers' differing calibration toward user-style versus assistant-style text.
 Furthermore, consistent with the turn-level analysis of platform trends, Perplexity exhibited the lowest prevalence of toxic conversations at roughly 3\% to 4\%, while Grok generally displayed the highest rates ranging from 11\% to 13\%.
 This consistency across both levels of analysis confirms that the observed differences are stable and likely stem from the distinct ways each platform is designed and used.

+Conversation-level mirroring test.
+To accompany the within-platform mirroring claim in Section 3.2, Tables \ref{tab:mirroring_detoxify} and \ref{tab:mirroring_openai} report per-platform Spearman and Pearson correlations between per-conversation mean user toxicity and per-conversation mean LLM toxicity, computed separately for the two detection methods.
+Each conversation contributes one pair: the mean toxicity score across its user turns and the mean toxicity score across its LLM turns.
+Conversations missing user or LLM turns are dropped.
+Bonferroni correction across the five platforms is applied to all reported $p$-values.